giellalt/giellalt.github.io/infra/GutUsageExamples.md

 **NB!** Make sure there is no trailing newline at the end of the output of the script, or it will fail.
 That is, use `printf`,  *not* `echo`.

-# Task 8: create team, and populate with users
+# Task 8: Create team, and populate with users

 ```sh
 gut create team -o giellalt -t "Kainun kieli" \
 -d "Team for working with the kveen language." -m Trondtr snomos
 ```

-# Task 9: add users to an existing team
+# Task 9: Add users to an existing team

 ```sh
 gut add users -o giellalt -t giellaltstaff -u ilm024 leneantonsen
 ```

-# Task 10: add webhook
+# Task 10: Add webhook

 ```sh
 gut hook create -m json -o giellalt -r 'lang-' \